9 min lectura mínima

 Flexible data options.
 Whether you need data for a few days or a month, eSIMs offer a range of options, so you only pay for what you need.

 Works immediately.
 The moment your plane touches down, your eSIM is ready to go.
-There's no need to search for Wi-Fi or struggle with slow airport connections.
+You don’t need to search for Wi-Fi or struggle with slow airport connections.